MizaGBF/GBFPIB/readme.md

 The process take around 1 GB of memory and can take up to one minute (if your computer is slow and the script needs to download assets).
 ### Settings
 1. `Quality`: let you control the output size (default is 8K, minimum is 720p).
-2. `Disk Caching`: if enabled, downloaded images will be saved on disk (in the cache folder) for later uses.
+2. `Caching`: if enabled, downloaded images will be saved on disk (in the cache folder) for later uses.
 Delete the folder to reset its content.
 3. `Do Skins`: if enabled, it will also generate `skin.png`.
 4. `Do EMP`: if enabled, it will also generate `emp.png`.
+5. `Use HTTPS`: if enabled, it will use HTTPS when downloading assets.
+Do note you can change the used asset server with the button on the left (in case they change the address again in the future).
 ### Command Line
 For advanced users:
 1. `-fast`: Automatically start the image building process.
 Be sure to have the party data ready in your clipboard.
 If EMP datas are found instead, it will be saved in the `emp` folder.
 2. `-nowait`: Skip the 10 seconds waiting time at the end when using `-fast`.
-2. `-cmd`: Let you access the old command line menu.
+3. `-cmd`: Let you access the command line menu.
 Can't be used with `-fast`.
+4. `-debug`: For debugging purpose.
 ### Cache
 Images from the GBF asset servers can be saved for later uses.
 You only need to enable the option to make it work.